Mohamed-Ahmed-Ali/MongoDB-Cheat-Sheet/README.md

   {$match: {status: "A"}},
   {$group: {_id: "$cust_id", total: {$sum: "$amount"}}},
   {$sort: {total: -1}}
+  {$out:"aggdata"}
 ])

 $match stage filters out only those documents whose status field equals “A”.
 $group stage groups the matching documents by cust_id and calculates the total amount for each cust_id using $sum.
 $sort stage sorts the resulting grouped data by total amount in descending order.
+$out stage that save the aggregation pipeline output to new collication

 ```